flatlayer/flatlayer-js-sdk/docs/image-handling.md

 ## Introduction

-The Flatlayer SDK provides essential image handling capabilities through the `FlatlayerImage` class and related methods.
+The Flatlayer SDK provides powerful image handling capabilities through the `FlatlayerImage` class and related methods.
 This guide will walk you through the process of working with images and optimizing image delivery in your Flatlayer-powered applications.

 ## Creating a FlatlayerImage Instance